• Share this on:

 2. Through what channels can you get knitwear on the European market?

 For many European fashion brands and retailers, knitwear is a basic product group.
 This does not mean you should randomly approach potential buyers.
 First, you need to determine what market segment fits your company best and through what channel(s) you want to sell your product.
-The market is segmented by price and quality.
+Be aware that different countries have different preferences.
+French and Italian end customers appreciate the softness and quality of cashmere, while Dutch and German consumers prefer machine washable garments, for instance.

 How is the end-market segmented?